aws-amplify/docs/docs/lib/auth/fragments/ios/authentication/signin_web_ui/10_cli_setup.md

 ?
 Do you want to add another redirect signin URI No Enter your redirect signout URI: myapp://
 ?
-Do you want to add another redirect signout URI No Select the social providers you want to configure for your user pool:
+Do you want to add another redirect signout URI No Select the social providers you want to configure for your user pool: None
 ```

 Once finished, run `amplify push` to publish your changes.